-Heceta Lighthouse Bed & Breakfast
+1. Heceta Lighthouse Bed & Breakfast

-Eugene Masonic Cemetery
+3. Eugene Masonic Cemetery

-Some of Eugene's well-known names such as Eugene Skinner were laid to rest in this cemetery on the National Register of Historic Places.
+Some of Eugene's well-known figures such as Eugene Skinner were laid to rest in this cemetery on the National Register of Historic Places.
 Locals visiting the cemetery to pay their respects have reported visions that appear and quickly disappear.
 The most haunted location on the grounds is the Hope Abbey Mausoleum.
 Entrance to Hope Abbey is limited to special occasions such as the Music To Die For concert series each summer until October.

 Luper Pioneer Cemetery located just outside of Eugene is one of the oldest in the area.
 Seventeen of those buried here were pioneers on the Oregon Trail.
 The isolation of this cemetery adds to the scare factor: it's hidden by trees, surrounded by open fields.
 The area has been repeatedly vandalized and now has increased security.
 Only visit this cemetery during the day in your attempt to connect with the dead or you might get reported for trespassing.

-Shelton McMurphy Johnson House
+5. Shelton McMurphy Johnson House

 Although the folks who run the museum claim the Victorian-era house is not haunted, we included it in this list because it has the classic features one expects of a haunted house.
 And then there are the rumors — people working and living here over the years have reported flickering lights and the sound of footsteps or laughter even when no one else was there.
-The "doll room" feels spooky on its own even before you hear the story that one of the dolls toppled over on its face, without a breeze or for any logical reason, when a visitor stepped into the room.
+The "doll room" feels spooky on its own even before you hear the story that one of the dolls toppled over on its face, without a breeze or for any reason when a visitor stepped into the room.

 Cottage Grove, Oregon